Goda’s Slave – Chapter 7: Twin Gardens

 In the morning, an uncomfortable beam of light found its way into the room, and it struck Kanna right in the face.
 She opened her eyes.
 When she looked around, she realized that the sun had come up, and that white light was leaking in through the cracks in the threshold.

 When she reached the last of the keys, she had grown so frustrated that she tried to force the piece inside.
 It resisted her.
 It went in, but it wouldn’t turn.
-She jiggled it futilely, an unexpected well of tears coming up into her eyes.
+She jiggled it futilely, an unexpected swell of tears coming up into her eyes.
 The instant she pulled it out with an angry jerk—the instant she was about to try every single key again—she was surprised by the sound of some shuffling beyond the door.

 It was Goda.
 She was crouched not far away, over a bucket of water, bathing herself next to a boulder.
 Just as she had been the morning before, she was completely naked, only this time she was slathering herself with clean water instead of the contents of a murky rain puddle.